16ColorGames/Its-a-DND-PCGen-Dataset-Now/README.md

 Support ItsADnDMonsterNow on Patreon: https://www.patreon.com/ItsADnDMonsterNow/posts

+Note before use: Some content here requires the use of sources provided by https://github.com/BahamutDragon/pcgen, Please check them out too.

 All trademarked and/or copyrighted names, logos, images, and other intellectual property associated with Dungeons and Dragons are property of Wizards of the Coast, Hasbro Inc., and/or their respective owners.
 All other game content posted under the official
 Reddit, Patreon, Twitter, and Facebook accounts named "ItsADnDMonsterNow", excluding that which is already copyrighted, and